KaiYan289/RLpapersnote/README.md

 49. Note that torch.KLDivLoss(q.log(), p) = KL(p||q).

 50. When you are tuning performance, try keep observing the curve for the first run if possible; this takes a little time, but it helps you to grab a sense of what is happening, and what epoch is the best.
 Also, try to run your code **through** before starting a long experiment (e.g. set epoch to 1 to see if the model can save correctly).

+51. Use the following code to fix your pytorch random seeds, preferably at the beginning of main process:

+    torch.manual_seed(seed)
+    torch.cuda.manual_seed_all(seed) \# when using multiple GPUs
+    torch.cuda.manual_seed(seed)
+    np.random.seed(seed)
+    random.seed(seed)
+    torch.backends.cudnn.deterministic = True
+    \# torch.use_deterministic_algorithms(True) use with caution; this line of code changes many behavior of program. torch.backends.cudnn.benchmark = False \# CUDNN will try different methods and use an optimal one if this is set to true.
+This could be harmful if your input size / architecture is changing.

+Note: once the random seed is set anywhere in this process (regardless of which file it is in), the seed remain fixed (unless implicitly set by other libraries).

 # Useful Linux Debugging Commands